 However, exercise, and weight training in particular, is the great equalizer.
 Exercise creates a ‘carbohydrate window’ where your body is very responsive to carbohydrate intake.
 The post-workout period is characterized by a period of heightened insulin sensitivity and therefore positive nutrient partitioning.
 Basically, carbohydrates consumed in the post-workout period, regardless of time of day, are preferentially stored in muscle.

 This is the basis of nutrient timing.
 Carbohydrate and fats are simply consumed during the times they are most advantageous or preferred by the body.
 For carbohydrates this means the early hours of the day, and the peri-workout (around your workout).

-How much depends on the volume of your session and your present goals, which you mentioned as being fat-loss focused.
 The more volume you do, the more carbohydrates you can eat and the less volume you do, the less you can eat.
 For example, if you’re doing a traditional bodybuilding-type workout with a fair number of sets and reps in the standard hypertrophy range, you can have more post-workout carbs.
 If you’re doing more a strength-based/neurological workout with low to moderate sets and reps in the 4-6 rep bracket, you’re not going to need a ton of carbs.
 On average, if you’re dieting, you’re probably going to be safe falling in the 25-50g range.